Farlorn Alemen

 Our children should now grow healthy, proud, free.

-Because our generation’s is only the base.
+Because our generation is only the basis.

 But they will renew the old one.